jbatson5/SCALE-test/docs/MAVRIC.rst

 will automatically use its first-collision capability to help reduce ray effects in the forward calculation.
-The user can easily override the MAVRIC defaults—to force the calculation of a first-collision source no matter how many voxels contain source—by using the keyword “firstCollision”.
+The user can easily override the MAVRIC defaults—to force the calculation of a first-collision source no matter how many voxels contain source; this can be done by using the keyword “firstCollision”.
 To prevent the calculation of a first-collision source, the keyword “noFirstCollision” can be used.
-If the keywords “firstCollision” or “noFirstCollision” are used, they will only apply to the forward calculation, not the subsequent adjoint calculation.
+If the keywords “firstCollision” or “noFirstCollision” are used, then they will only apply to the forward calculation, not the subsequent adjoint calculation.

 The keyword “saveExtraMaps” will save extra files that can be viewed by